zahidrahimoon/JS-Mini-Projects/README.md

 14. **Dictionary App 📖**
     - Explore the world of words!
 This responsive dictionary app provides quick and easy word lookups without the need for an API.
+15. **Image Slider2 📸**
+   - On click  functionality to an image slider so that clicking on a box changes the images.🌟